Former university professor of marketing and communications, Sallie is an independent publisher and marketing communications consultant.

-The look on Bernie's face changed in a flash as she pulled loose from their embrace.
-Ford turned his head for a moment and caught a glimpse of why she'd pulled away.
+The happy look on Bernie's face changed to a frown as she pulled loose from their embrace.
+Ford turned his head for a moment and caught a glimpse of why she pulled away.
 It was the scowl on Ursula’s face.
-It had broken the spell between him and Bernadette.
-Lime-green Fourth-of-July rockets were shooting in Bernie's direction, straight from Ursula's eyes.
+What had broken the spell between him and Bernadette were the lime-green Fourth-of-July rockets shooting in Bernie's direction, straight from Ursula's eyes.

-Feeling anger rising up inside, Ford turned his head back to Bernie.
-He took her hands in his again, and then took a step back—to get a better look.
-If Ursula was looking for something to break up with him about, maybe this would supply what she needed.
+Feeling anger rising up inside, Ford turned his head back to Bernie, then he took her hands in his again, and then took a step back—to get a better look.
+If Ursula was looking for something to break up with him about, maybe this would provide her with what she needed.

 “You better not stay away that long again," Bernie said.
-Looking deep into his eyes, she was holding on tightly to his hands.
+Looking deeply into his eyes, she held on tightly to his hands.
 "Else I’m gon start thinking bad things ‘bout you Mr. Stanford Bevins, Esquire.”

-Thoroughly enjoying being admired, smiling slyly, Ford said, “Don’t tell me you’re calling me a poser just because I work for a big law firm now, in Houston.”
+Thoroughly enjoying being admired, smiling slyly, Ford said, “Don’t tell me you’re calling me a poser just because I work in Houston for a big law firm.”

 “Naw, you ain’t no poser, ‘Bubbi,’" she said, using his childhood nickname.
 “Least, not yet.
 But don’t ever do that to me again, or else I will start thinking you have turned into a poser.”

 Hearing his old nickname ushered in a waterfall of Ford's memories.
 Coming from Bernie, "Bubbi" was a soothing balm enticing him to recall growing up in a loving home and family, with caring friends and neighbors, and being very young and blissfully happy.
 It was amazing how Bernie's voice warmed him from the top of his head to the tip of his toes.
-Thinking about his two younger brothers, both away in college now, and seeing Bernie, the third member of their old "rat pack," made Ford miss them too.
+Thinking about his two younger brothers, both away in college, and seeing Bernie, the third member of their old "rat pack," made Ford miss them too.
 That's how he knew for sure.
 He didn't want to live without this.
-Without what all of "being home" meant to him.
+Without what all of being home meant to him.

-“I've missed you, girl,” Ford said.
-Then he leaned in and planted a big kiss on Bernadette’s cheek.
+“I've missed you, girl,” he said.
+He leaned in and planted a big kiss on Bernadette’s cheek.

 “I missed you too big brother.”